 Many teenagers and adults who stutter or stammer have had tons of speech therapy and many stammering treatments.
-They start in the public schools, where there would usually be a new person every year with a new plan for stammering treatment.
+They start in the public schools.
+There would usually be a new clinician every year with a new plan for stammering treatment.

 The problem is that most University Graduate Programs do not provide adequate training in the area of stuttering.
 When I went to school, the Communicative Disorders department required first, an introductory course in stuttering, and then, a graduate seminar class to learn about the latest research in stuttering.
-We also were required to complete 25 hrs. of clinical training, working with a person who stuttered in the clinic under the supervision of the professor.
+Graduate students used to complete 25 hrs. of clinical training, working with a person who stuttered in the clinic under the supervision of the professor.

 These same students then go to work as speech-language pathologists (SLPs) in the public school system with no training in stuttering.
 School speech pathologists are mandated by Special Education laws to treat all communicative disorders, including stuttering.
 They are not prepared and feel inadequate when working with children who stutter, but it’s obviously not their fault – they didn’t get the training.
 So these well-meaning therapists are in a tough position and try their best to help their students who stutter.